How to prevent car theft

 • pushing in wing mirrors

-If you notice your car marked, look around before opening it.
+If you notice your car is marked, look around before opening it.
 If you feel unsafe or someone is acting suspicious, call the police.

-Before you get in your car, check your car for marks and if your wing mirrors are in, readjust them.
+Before you get in your car, check your car for marks and if your wing mirrors are in, re-adjust them.

 Call the police if you ever feel unsafe.